noahmazer/websiteV2/content/blog/Cardenal-Iroquois.md

 Shines.
 Mirror of the Great Spirit!
 There they go, there they go, flying in a V
-black V V V V V V
+black V V V V V Vs
 the Canadian ducks
 like squadrons of planes
 but they go switching their leader
 and planes don't change formation.
 They'll be coming from Lake Ontario.
 They'll return
-to Lake Ontario the V's point
+to Lake Ontario, the V's point
 every so often a new duck, but always
 northward like a compass needle
 carrying spring!